UaRuairc/MentalMaths/README.md

 ## Overview

-- **Engine**
-  The core problem generator lives in `Core/simulator.py`.
-Currently, it produce integer addition, subtraction, multiplication, and division problems with configurable digit ranges.

 - **App**
   The main UI is in `app.py` and provides two screens:
   1. **Setup** (WIP) – choose which operations to include, set your digit-range sliders, and pick a game duration.
   2. **Game** (WIP) – solve as many problems as you can before the timer expires; your score updates live.

+- **Helpers**
+  The core problem generator lives in `Core/simulator.py`.
+Currently, it produces integer addition, subtraction, multiplication, and division problems with configurable digit ranges.
+  Custom widget contained in `frontend\src\CustomInput.tsx` Widget helpers contained in `widgets.py`